Groups ARAS Runs

 The Stabilisation Day Programme

-A 10 week group suitable for male and female clients, who are looking to reduce their use, stop their use or who are in recovery.
-The group runs one afternoon a week.
+This group is suitable for male and female clients, who are looking to reduce their use, stop their use or who are in recovery.
+The group runs one morning a week.
 It is a closed group i.e. there are no new members admitted once the group has begun.
 Participants must commit to attending at least 8 out of ten sessions and need to be capable of reading and writing their own words.
 Please ask your project worker when the next group information meeting is taking place.

 Relapse Prevention Day Programme